rubyonjets/jets/docs/_docs/rails-support.md

 ---
-title: 'Rails Support'
+title: Rails Support
-nav_order: 90
+nav_order: 91
 ---

 Jets supports deploying Rails applications with a few approaches that are experimental.